 This lemon salmon pasta is creamy, delicious, and light.
-A great cozy yet Spring dish.
+It's a great cozy dish for spring.
 Made with fresh salmon, heavy creams, fresh lemons and more.
-Let's make this yummy dish together!

 Lemon Salmon Pasta